Wasco, CA · Kern County · PG&E Territory

 How long does solar installation take in Wasco?

-From signed agreement to panels on your roof, the typical timeline in Wasco is as little as 30 days, typically 30–45 days depending on Kern County permitting schedules and PG&E interconnection timing.
+From signed agreement to panels on your roof, the typical timeline in Wasco is 30–45 days depending on Kern County permitting schedules and PG&E interconnection timing.
 Physical installation takes one to two days.

 Solar With Watts handles all permitting, PG&E utility coordination, and interconnection applications — you don't manage any of the paperwork.